VladislavRumsh/ConsoleSnake/README.md

 # ConsoleSnake

-**ConsoleSnake** is a console-based snake game developed in C++ using Object-Oriented Programming (OOP) principles.
-This project showcases a modular design, with key functionalities such as entity management (fruits and snake), rendering, and input handling divided into distinct classes and files for enhanced organization and maintainability.
+**ConsoleSnake** is a sophisticated console-based snake game developed in C++ with a client-server architecture.
+Employing Object-Oriented Programming (OOP) principles, the game has expanded to include a Flask server for score management and SQLite for database functionality.

 ## Screenshots
 ![Menu](https://github.com/VladislavRumsh/ConsoleSnake/assets/50557993/2b3282c2-843a-4ce5-8ce4-28122cf03018)